-Compassionate Care leave provides up to eight weeks of unpaid leave for an employee to care or support a family member if a medical practitioner issues a certificate stating that the family member has a serious medical condition with a significant risk of death within 26 weeks.
+Compassionate Care leave provides up to 8 weeks of job-protected unpaid leave for an employee to care or support a family member* if a medical practitioner issues a certificate stating that the family member has a serious medical condition with a significant risk of death within 26 weeks.
+If additional leave beyond 8 weeks is requested, it will be treated as General Leave.

 *On the week of June 11, 2006, the definition of “family” was expanded for EI benefits.
 The BC Employment Standards Act has amended the definition of “family” for eligibility for unpaid leave effective October 2006 to match the definition for EI purposes.